EmmettPeck/Pinebot/README.md

 - Server Icon is changed to a purplish corrupted version of the future Pineserver Icon
 - After an amount of time, PineBot drops an invite link in the discord channel, ending the event.

-### Datapack

-Will need to write a small datapack or interface with PineBot through rcon commands, somehow.

 ---

-## TO/DO

-- Move TO/DO to issue tracker
-- Chat-Link
-- Player activity presence/tracking [Logging on/off, who, when] chat channel presence
-- List command analytics function & info handling
-- Dockerize & Docker-Compose

 ### Discord Channel

 - Update code comments to be more concise and legible/organized